 Your planning application has been determined and you now have your decision notice in your hand.

 These provide the outcome of a planning application.
-Only a small number of Decision Notices are sent out.
-A copy is sent to the applicant (or their agent if one has been appointed to make the application on someone’s behalf).
-A copy of the Decision Notice is also sent to the relevant Parish Council or Parish Meeting and also to your local ward Councillor.
+A copy of the Decision Notice is sent to the applicant (or their agent if one has been appointed to make the application on someone’s behalf).
+A copy is also sent to the relevant Parish Council or Parish Meeting.
 All decision notices are however available online so that anybody who has made comments on the application can find out the outcome.
 Decision Notices can be found by looking up the application on our Application Tracker.

 The decision notice will include various details and information relating to what needs to happen next, as follows: